ayush-lal/Automotive-Website-Template/README.md

-# Automotive-Website-Template
+# Automotive Website Template

-This Automotive website was first ever website that I built using HTML, CSS, JS and PHP.
+This Automotive website was my first ever web development project and was built using HTML, CSS, JS and PHP.

 ![](assets/img/readme_screen_capture.png)